For daily wit & wisdom, sign up for the Almanac newsletter.

 Mechanics aside, this was a very strange life for our orange squash friends!

-Pumpkins were loaded into a basket, a countdown started, and then the pumpkin flew high, traveling hundreds of yards across a barren field until it smashed near a stone “castle” built on the hilltop.
+A pumpkin was loaded into a basket, a countdown started, and then the pumpkin flew high, traveling hundreds of yards across a barren field until it smashed near a stone “castle” built on the hilltop.

 I guess some pumpkins are made into pumpkin pies to be gobbled up.
 Some are carved into jack-o’-lanterns to smile on Halloween.

-And some get to be high-flying pies in the sky before crashing back to the Earth from whence they came.
+And some get to be high-flying pies in the sky before crashing back to Earth from whence they came.

-Catherine Boeckmann loves nature, stargazing, and gardening so it’s not surprise that she and The Old Farmer’s Almanac found each other.
+Catherine Boeckmann loves nature, stargazing, and gardening so it’s not surprising that she and The Old Farmer’s Almanac found each other.
 She leads digital content for the Almanac website, and is also a certified master gardener in the state of Indiana.
 Read More from Catherine Boeckmann